More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 Which browsers, devices and connection speeds are best?

-ffmpeg.wasm needs SharedArrayBuffer for multithreading, which requires a secure context (HTTPS) and the right COOP/COEP headers, both of which the WuTools site provides.
+This tool ships the single-thread @ffmpeg/core build, so it runs everywhere a modern WebAssembly engine does and does not depend on SharedArrayBuffer or special COOP/COEP headers; that keeps it compatible but means encoding uses one CPU core (a multi-thread core would be faster but is not bundled here).
 Chrome 92+, Edge 92+, Firefox 79+, and Safari 15.2+ all work.
-Mobile Safari and Chrome on Android support it as well but with less RAM, so keep clips short.
-Because the engine bundle is around 25 MB, the first run on a 3G mobile connection can take several minutes; on a 4G or home Wi-Fi connection it is usually under 30 seconds.
+Mobile Safari and Chrome on Android work too but with less RAM, so keep clips short and the width modest.
+Because the engine bundle is around 25 MB, the first run on a 3G mobile connection can take several minutes; on 4G or home Wi-Fi it is usually under 30 seconds.
 Once the engine is in the browser cache, future visits load it instantly and work offline.

 Why is my GIF huge, blocky, or jerky?
 How can I fix it?